EmreToklu00/Moviesify-Backend-V1/README.md

 This repository is a Web API project created using .NET Core.
 In this project, I have focused on the architecture of the web API and implemented basic CRUD (Create, Read, Update, Delete) operations for films, categories, and publishers in the V1 version.

 Any kind of feedback is important to me.
-It will help me identify areas where I can improve and address any shortcomings.
+This is an example project for those who want to improve themselves with .Net 6.0 WebAPI

 When I prepare other versions, I will share them as separate repositories.

 ## Features
 - I worked with .NET Core 6.0 version.